1.4 million students. 580+ districts. 21 counties. 25+ years of data from the New Jersey Department of Education, in one clean R and Python interface.

 2. White students dropped below 37%

-White students went from 42% to under 37% of NJ public school enrollment in just five years.
+White students went from 42% to under 37% of NJ public school enrollment since 2020.
 NJ public schools are now decisively majority-minority.

 # State-level summary aggregated from district totals for time-series consistency